waldrain/waldrain.github.io/pv.md

 At 16:50 still 13.7 V and 0 A.
 Apparently, the charges stops charging the battery at 13.7 V.

-&rarr; Need to modify the charger control settings!
+So, I need to modify the charger control settings!

 - [How to use the EPEver PC software for charge controllers](https://www.diyrenewable.com/blog/post/how-to-use-the-epever-pc-software-for-charge-controllers)
 - Configure epever tracer settings: